usagisukisuki/G-SAM/README.md

 |SAMUS|48.42|49.87|78.64|88.28|20.66|48.61|87.18|
 |GSAM|67.21|80.69|80.53|87.83|72.78|74.10|87.08|

-And we comparison of MACs and segmentation accuracy for each method on the ISBI2012 dataset.
+And we compared the MACs and segmentation accuracy (ISBI2012).
 |Method|MACs(G)|mIoU|
 |:---:|:---:|:---:|
 |SAM|371.98|72.15|